 Correct Answer: B) To detect gravitational waves

-IET-4: Answer choice with ‘Always’ and ‘Never’ are usually wrong.
+IET-4: Answer choices with ‘Always’ and ‘Never’ are usually wrong.

 Words such as ‘always’ and ‘never’ reflect that an answer choice would apply regardless of the situation.